dongzgh/dongzgh.github.io/journal.md

 	* Merged source codes
 	* Created new alpha build
 	* Talked with Dana about vacation in Q2
-	* Added Alex Chung and Alex Chubarev queries
+	* Added Chung and Chubarev queries
 	* Talked over the project timeline issue

 ## 2020-04-07